Emergency contraception: United States

 Under federal law, a provision of the Affordable Care Act of 2010 has guaranteed coverage of contraceptives, applying to most private health plans nationwide.
 The provision has also specifically required coverage for 18 methods of contraception used by women, related counselling and services, and requires the coverage provided not to be an out-of-pocket cost to the people.
 In October 2017, however, the Trump administration made it easier for employers that offer health care plans to exclude contraceptive coverage.
 The two regulations that allow employers to reject contraceptive coverage are religious and moral objection, but the courts have blocked the enforcement of these regulations.
 As of today, 29 states require that if insurance covers prescription drugs, it has to provide FDA-approved prescription contraceptive drugs and devices.
 10 states prohibit the restriction and delay by insurers or medical management techniques to access contraceptives, and 8 states do not permit refusal on religious or moral grounds by any employers or insurerers.
 However, 21 states do allow the refusal to comply with the contraceptive coverage mandates, and 14 states prohibit cost sharing for contraceptives.

-Emergency contraceptives are the most common prescription drug denied due to of religious or moral beliefs.
+Emergency contraceptives are the most common prescription drug denied by a pharmacist due to their religious or moral beliefs.
 There have been cases where hormones, drugs and devices used to treat human immunodeficiency virus and diabetic medication have also been denied.
 This topic continues to be fought upon on different levels; for example, Stormans, Inc v Wiesman challenged Washington state regulations on providing all lawfully prescribed pharmaceuticals, including EC.
 They were challenging Washington state regulations on providing all lawfully prescribed pharmaceuticals.
 Courts have been warned that if pharmacists are allowed to deny EC prescriptions on religious or moral beliefs, it can affect public health and set a dangerous precedent with respect to "critical, life-saving preventative care".
 The court denied the claim, stating that all pharmacies, even if the owner has a religious objection, must provide all prescribed medication, including EC.
 The pharmacy in question tried to appeal the case to the Supreme Court, but the appeal was rejected, leaving the lower court's ruling in place.
 Wal-Mart, the third largest U.S. pharmacy chain, refused to carry EC from 1997 to 2006, which shows that accessibility may still be an issue in areas dependent on single pharmacies with no alternatives.